api3dao/airnode/packages/protocol/README.md

 Therefore, it does not need to be duplicated, and all Airnode users will use the "official" `AirnodeRrp.sol` contract that is already deployed on their chain.

 Firstly, `AirnodeRrp.sol` is a database.
-It keeps records of providers, requesters, endpoints, templates and clients (see the [docs](https://github.com/api3dao/api3-docs) for what these are) to be referred to while making requests.
+It keeps records of Airnode parameters, requesters, endpoints, templates and clients (see the [docs](https://github.com/api3dao/api3-docs) for what these are) to be referred to while making requests.

 In addition, clients use `AirnodeRrp.sol` to make requests, and Airnodes use it to listen for requests made to them.
 In this regard, it can be seen as a common oracle contract that all Airnodes use simultaneously.